Equivariant localization in supergravity: Acknowledgments

 \section{Acknowledgments}

+We thank K. Skenderis for discussions.
 This work was supported in part by STFC grants ST/T000791/1 and ST/T000864/1.
 JPG is supported as a Visiting Fellow at the Perimeter Institute.
 PBG is supported in part by the Royal Society Grant RSWF/R3/183010.